carlos-escamilla33/master_mind/README.md

 ## 🌐 API Reference

-#### Used Random integer generator API (https://www.random.org/clients/http/api/) to randomly select 4 numbers from 0 ~ 7 (Duplicate numbers were allowed)
+#### Used Random Integer Generator API (https://www.random.org/clients/http/api/) to randomly select 4 numbers from 0 ~ 7 (Duplicate numbers were allowed)

 GET A plain text response, with one integer per line.
 (if col parameter is set to 1 and format is set to plain)